MohsenAlyafei/arqamAR/readme.md

 ***Examples:***

-`{sepDecimal : ""}`    : Default uses the system local as the Decimal Separator.
+`{sepDecimal : ""}`    : Default uses the system locale as the Decimal Separator.

 `{sepDecimal : ","}`   : Uses comma (,) as the Decimal Separator.